William Whiteley and sons

 We keep a variety of spectacular scissors on display at our factory, as a reminder of the quality of craftsmanship that has been achieved over the years.

-As with all of our exhibition scissors, these were specifically exhibition pieces, painstakingly hand-made with top quality crucible steel.
+As with all of our exhibition scissors, these were painstakingly hand-made with top quality crucible steel.
 To reflect their unique craftsmanship and beauty, Whiteley’s was awarded medals that feature the faces of Queen Victoria and Prince Albert.

 These scissors are the centerpiece of our historical display case, accompanied by their respective medals and a selection of other stunning historical scissors.